aleph2c/miros/docs/_sources/zero_to_one.rst.txt

       status = return_status.SUPER
     return status

-The ``door_closed`` function reacts to the Baking event by uses the oven's ``trans`` method to request a transition to the ``baking`` state.
-It places the value of the ``trans`` method into it's status variable and returns whatever this information is to the event processor.
+The ``door_closed`` function reacts to the Baking event by using the oven's ``trans`` method to request a transition to the ``baking`` state.
+It places the value of the ``trans`` method into it's status variable and returns whatever this information is, to the event processor.

 .. note::